2014 Rochester Knighthawks season

 The Rochester Knighthawks were a lacrosse team based in Rochester, New York, that played in the National Lacrosse League (NLL).
 The 2014 season was the 20th in franchise history.
 The Knighthawks won their third consecutive Champion's Cup becoming the first team in NLL history to win three straight league championships.
 Dan Dawson was the Most Valuable Player of the Champion's Cup Finals.

+The feat of three consecutive championships in the NLL would be accomplished for a second time by the Buffalo Bandits in 2025.
+Much like with Rochester, goaltender Matt Vinc would also be a part of all three championships with the Bandits.